Everything else could be going well in your fish tank until the nitrate levels shoot up, after which things take a nosedive.

 Aim to bring the nitrate level below 20 ppm.

-In the case where the nitrate content in an aquarium is very high, however, the removal should be gradual.
+In the case where the nitrate content is very high, however, the removal should be gradual.

 The percentage of water volume you interchange will correspond to the percentage of nitrate being removed from the system.

 If you exchange 25% of the water in the tank, then that would correspond to removing 25% of the Nitrate, given that your tap water is completely free of NO3– ions.

 To safely reduce the nitrate levels, perform a couple of 5% water changes every hour or so until you reach the daily limit or the desired effect.